PowerShell/Crescendo/README.md

 integrated help information.
 A Crescendo module replaces cumbersome command-line tools with PowerShell cmdlets that are easier to use in automation and packaged to share with team members.

-The 1.0.0 release includes the following features and benefits:
+The 1.0.0 release includes the following features:

 - Ability to define cmdlets from simple `key/value` statements in a JSON file
 - Support for modular design - cmdlet definitions can be in a one or more JSON files